hmrc/pillar2-service-guide/source/documentation/index.md

 The request structure has four variants created from two dependencies.

 <ol>
   <li>Are the group entities UK only or are they a mixture of UK and non-UK entities?
-(This information needs to be confirmed during registration for Pillar 2.) </li>
+This information <em>must</em> be confirmed during registration for Pillar 2. </li>
   <li>Is the return a nil return?</li>
 </ol>